josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 - enables proxy-based sensitive inference
 - affects individuals without transparency or recourse

 At this point, the problem is not technical debt.
 It is **unauthorised inference at scale**.

 ---

-## What proper containment requires
+## 🛠️ What Proper Containment Requires

 Preventing R&D artefact leakage requires: